Canon 1D vs 2000D

-The Canon EOS-1D and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and February 2018.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 2000D provides 24 MP.
+The Canon EOS-1D and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were announced, respectively, in September 2001 and February 2018.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (2000D) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the 2000D provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon 2000D.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is considerably smaller (47 percent) than the Canon 1D.
 Moreover, the 2000D is substantially lighter (70 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the 2000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (2000D).
 You can compare the optics available in the Canon EF Lens Catalog.